argonne-lcf/user-guides/docs/aurora/programming-models/openmp-aurora.md

 #PBS -l select=1
 #PBS -l walltime=0:30:00
 #PBS -q EarlyAppAccess
-#PBS -A Catalyst
+#PBS -A Project

 cd ${PBS_O_WORKDIR}
  mpiexec -n 1 ./executable
 $ # submit to the queue:
-$ qsub -l select=1 -l walltime=0:30:00 -q EarlyAppAccess -A Catalyst ./submit.sh
+$ qsub -l select=1 -l walltime=0:30:00 -q EarlyAppAccess -A Project ./submit.sh
 ```

 In the above, having the PBS options in the script and on the command line is redundant, but we put it there to show both ways of launching.
 This submits the script to one node in the EarlyAppAccess queue on Aurora, requesting 30 min.
-It will charge project Catalyst for the time.
+It will charge project "Project" for the time.
+You should replace it with your project name.

 More details for setting up the job script are in [Job Scheduling and Execution section](../../running-jobs/job-and-queue-scheduling.md).